-This is a simple list of my recommended Cloudflare settings.
+This is a list of recommended Cloudflare settings you can use as a baseline.

 Of course, this can completely depend on whether your site uses WooCommerce, WPML, or whether you’re using Cloudflare free vs. paid.
 I’m still using the free plan but pay for APO/Argo.